jmcarp/ebike-library-cville/content/_index.md

 another local e-bike buyer—your choice.

 * Aventon (you save 5%, we get a $50 coupon): https://prz.io/XgyBjx4tK
+* Blix (you save $50, we get a $50 coupon): http://blixbike.refr.cc/cvilleebikelendingli
 * Rad Power Bikes (you save $50, we get a $50 coupon): http://rwrd.io/mt2dtbd?c
 * Radio Flyer (you save $50, we get a $50 coupon): https://flyer.radioflyer.com/?ref=REFJNTBCRELOLCJ
 * Ride1Up (we get 5%): https://ride1up.com/?wpam_id=1079